 Unsurprisingly, a BBC programme team in 2013 – Health Check – linked to it in 2013.

 The Head of Editorial Complaints was informed of the basic error on 6 February 2014.

 The information is in a document which his department was bound to consider by the BBC complaints procedure.

-He failed to answer, and meanwhile the BBC has broadcast and published more false information about the baseline.
+He failed to answer despite further complaints and explanations.
+Meanwhile the BBC has broadcast and published more false information about the baseline.

 Contrary to the BBC claims:

 The Millennium Declaration in fact contains no reference to the generally easier "1990" baseline, or "proportions in developing regions".

 The phrase "Millennium Development Goals" was not used at all in 2000.